Best Way to Invest: 5 Steps to Get Started in 2025

 You know your goals, the account type you’re going to use, and you have a sense of your risk tolerance.
 It’s time to pick your investments.

-→ If you want to be an active investor, taking a role in picking individual stocks and other investments, and timing your trades in and out of those investments based on market conditions and other factors, then you’re going to need to start doing research.
-Check out our free trading guide.
-You may also benefit from using tools like stock screeners or trading journals.
-Or, if you just want to dive right in, you can start by opening an account at a top-rated broker.
+If you want to be an active investor, taking a role in picking individual stocks and other investments, and timing your trades in and out of those investments based on market conditions and other factors, then you’re going to need to start doing research.
+You may benefit from using tools like stock screeners or trading journals.

 Index funds track a set index, which is essentially a list of companies organized around a theme.
 For example, the S&P 500 index tracks the stock-market performance of 500 large U.S. companies.
 Index funds are essentially on autopilot — that means they tend to be very low-cost because a manager isn’t actively running the fund.